freddiefish/ob-app-back/README.md

 Edit /resources/config.php

-If you choose a Google environment, also edit under resources/environments/environment.php and json files in resources/environments
+If you choose a Google environment, also edit under resources/environments/environment.php and json files with API keys in resources/environments

 Place code on any PHP server, create database (Currently set up with Google Firestore).
 Create a cron job for regular data-pull intervals.

+Mailing capability: setup your [Mailjet](https://www.mailjet.com) account in resources/library/Util.php

 ## Supported Sources